-Northwest Nazarene University is a Christian institution with a main campus in Nampa, Idaho.
+Northwest Nazarene University is a Christian institution with the main campus in Nampa, Idaho.
 The online MBA program has a generalist curriculum comprising 33 credit hours, with courses offered in eight-week blocks throughout the year.
-The program can be completed in as little as 16 months, but is also flexible to meet individual student needs and you can take up to six years to complete the requirements at your own pace.
+The program can be completed in as little as 16 months but is also flexible to meet individual student needs, and you can take up to six years to complete the requirements at your own pace.

 You must have a bachelor’s degree with a cumulative 3.0 Grade Point Average (GPA) to apply.
-The application form is available online or through the School of Business Graduate Office and should be submitted with the $50 application fee, a personal essay, official transcripts, and two recommendation forms.
-Relevant transfer credit for up to three courses may be accepted if they were completed in the past seven years with at least a 3.0 GPA.
+The application form is available online or through the School of Business Graduate Office.
+It should be submitted with the $50 application fee, a personal essay, official transcripts, and two recommendation forms.
+Relevant transfer credit for up to three courses may be accepted if completed in the past seven years with at least a 3.0 GPA.

 If you do not have an undergraduate business degree, you may be required to take foundational courses covering introductory business topics before beginning the core curriculum.